ThoughtWorksInc/AS101-4-workshop/instructions/03_cicd.md

 You can read more about GitHub workflow definitions [here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)

+## Prerequisites

+If you haven't already done so, you will need to follow the [Setup Instructions](00_setup.md) before continuing

 ## Create the workflow definition

 Go to `.github/workflows` and create a new workflow file `hawkeye.yml`